 Count Herman Van Rompuy, D.C.L., LL.D.

-Nobel Laureate Herman Van Rompuy was awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Saturday, Nov.
+Nobel Laureate Herman Van Rompuy will be awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Saturday, Nov.
 18, “in recognition of his extraordinary contributions to world peace through the arts of compromise and consensus, his fine scholarship, and writing, and his much celebrated work in international economic governance, national and global, political leadership.”